BinhVu10/Artificial-Intelligence-in-Control/README.md

 ---

 ## 🧠 Implemented Algorithms
+> This section is continuously updated with new algorithms and experiments as the course progresses.

 | Algorithm | Description | File |
 |------------|-------------|------|
 | **Perceptron (2D)** | Basic perceptron model for binary classification on 2D data. | `perceptron2D.py` |